fh295/fh295.github.io/noncompositional.md

 <br/>

-## Why composition is DALL-E's strength, not it's weakness
+## Why composition is DALL-E's strength, not its weakness

 <br/>